 Poodles are energetic and strong dogs in spite of their soft appearance.
 They love swimming and mix well with humans and other dogs as well.

-- They were first bred in Germany as water retrievers
+- First bred in Germany as water retrievers

 - They were known as “puddle” back in Germany